RichardMidnight/wordpress/demo.md

 # WordPress demo

+    This is a PILOT PROJECT used to determine if it is worth continuing.

+    ~ 50 % of our new business comes from web leads!!

     Notes regarding this demo
+    - Our current website is filled with great content.
+It is so free-form that it is expensive to improve.

     - It is a demonstration of Wordpress capabilities only.
     - It is not complete or even correct
     - It is certainly not ready to be released to the public.